| Picturing the Human (Body and Soul):A Reading of Blade Runner

 our Being; Roy's calm and moving last words manifest just this authenticity,

+and they cry our for acknowledgement as such.
 It is Deckard as Roy's only companion upon whom that responsibility falls,

 the obligation not merely to acknowledge the significance of those last